UN adds record Siberia temperature to extreme weather archive | DW | 14.12.2021

 The World Meteorological Organization (WMO) is sounding "alarm bells" over a record high temperature in Siberia.
 The record temperature was logged in June 2020 in the town of Verkhoyansk.

-The UN agency dedicated to weather-related phenomena announced Tuesday that it had entered a new record into the World Weather & Climate Extremes Archive.
+The United Nations agency dedicated to weather-related phenomena announced Tuesday that it had entered a new record into the World Weather & Climate Extremes Archive.

 The World Meteorological Organization (WMO) says sweltering summer Siberia heat should sound "alarm bells" over climate change.